artexmg/rockstars-setup/docs/source/installputty.rst

     Make sure you have PuTTY and PuTTYgen Installed

 Make sure that both PuTTY and PuTTYgen were successfully installed.
-The first one is the client and the second is how we will generate the SSH Keys.
+The first one is the ssh client and the second is how we will generate the SSH Keys for authentication.

 Creating SSH Keys
 _________________